TimVanOnckelen/super-access-manager/readme.txt

 1. Select who can access your post on a user and role based level.

 == Changelog ==
+= 0.2.2 =
+* Feature: Admins can enable the option to automaticly remove unaccesable posts from menus.

 = 0.2 =
 * Edit: Added new plugin structure
 * Tweak: Add icon to list overview if post is protected